Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Use gentler cleansing at night.
 Leave soap on for only 30-60 seconds.
 Follow with serum, rich moisturizer, and face oil.

 Consider using the soap once daily instead of twice if skin feels tight.
-Evening use is usually better for dry skin.
+Learn more about morning vs night use.

 Winter Tip

 Run a humidifier while you sleep.
 Indoor heating dries out air and skin.
-Extra humidity helps your skin retain moisture overnight.
+Extra humidity helps your skin hold moisture overnight.

 Common Winter Challenges